Shreesha-Adiga/RISC-V/readme.md

 Main purpose of this modification for me was to allow RISCV binaries of tailscale to run on my 64MB Duo.
 Succesfully tested for my home automation project

+changes from Buildroot SDK V1:
+- no free RTOS + freed ~30MB RAM
+- enabled Universal TUN/TAP Driver in Linux kernel and other dependancies required for tailsacle